Bayesian Calibrated Click-Through Auction: Introduction

 Before proceeding to describe our results, we briefly highlight the challenges of information design in our problem.
-Indeed, the difficulty of information design in strategic games is well documented in previous works \citep{dughmi2014hardness,bhaskar2016hardness}.
-Even just for auctions, \citet{emek2014signaling} shows that computing an optimal information design in a second price auction is $\NP$-hard in general for Bayesian bidder values, though it does become polynomial-time solvable in cases with complete information of bidder values.
-Unfortunately, such tractability does not transfer to the click-through auctions: even the problem of optimal information design in \emph{two}-bidder click-through auctions with complete information about bidder values is left as an open question in \citet{bergemann2021calibrated}.
-Fortunately, they show that when the distributions of CTRs are symmetric, an optimal signaling policy can be characterized.
-Back to our Bayesian generalization of their setup, we observe that their signaling scheme for the symmetric information environment is no longer applicable because the design of their signaling scheme relies crucially on knowing the exact identity of the winner for any signal realization, which unfortunately becomes uncertain in our Bayesian setup with random bidder values.

-Fortunately, we show that the above barrier brings challenges, but also brings opportunities for us to adopt more algorithmic approaches to design approximately optimal signaling schemes.
+Indeed, the difficulty of information design in strategic games is well documented in previous works \cite{dughmi2014hardness,bhaskar2016hardness}.
+Even just for auctions, Emek et al.~\cite{emek2014signaling} shows that computing an optimal information design in a second price auction is $\NP$-hard in general for Bayesian bidder values, though it does become polynomial-time solvable in cases with complete information of bidder values.
+Unfortunately, such tractability does not transfer to the click-through auctions: in a general environment with complete information about bidder values, even the problem of optimal information design in \emph{two}-bidder click-through auctions is left as an open question in \cite{bergemann2021calibrated}.
+Bergemann et al.~\cite{bergemann2021calibrated} show that when the distributions of CTRs are symmetric, an optimal signaling policy can be characterized.
+However, back to our Bayesian generalization of their setup, their optimal design for the symmetric information environment is no longer applicable because the design of their signaling scheme relies crucially on knowing the exact identity of the winner for any signal realization, which unfortunately becomes uncertain in our Bayesian setup with random bidder values.
+This barrier brings challenges, but also brings opportunities to adopt more algorithmic approaches.
 Next, we elaborate on our findings.